daboynb/detect_evil_maid/README.md

 # Pre-requisistes

-1) You'll need a pc with: uefi, secure boot and tpm enabled.</br>
+1) You'll need a pc with:</br>
+   - uefi enabled
+   - secure boot enabled
+   - tpm enabled</br>

-2) Bios </br>
+2) Set in the bios </br>
+   - power-on passowrd
+   - bios password</br>

-Set a power-on and bios password, they can be easily bypassed (see bios-pw.org) but if someone will bypass them with a master key, at the next boot you will notice the absence of the prompt that ask for the password.
+They can be easily bypassed (see bios-pw.org) but if someone will bypass them with a master key, at the next boot you will notice the absence of the prompt that ask for the password.

 # If you don't want dual boot skip to --> Install Linux